 Lecture: The diversity and classification of life will be studied, including animals, plants, protists, fungi, and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
-Lab: Laboratory activities will reinforce study of the diversity and classifications of life, including animals, plants, protists, fungi, and prokaryotes.
-Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
-Lab required.
-4 credit hours.
-This course satisfies 1⁄2 credit toward the high school 4th year science requirement.
+Lab: Laboratory activities will reinforce study of the diversity and

-Dual Credit Science: BIOL 1408 Biology for Non-Science Majors I - (1/2 credit)

-Prerequisites: Biology and Chemistry and Meet eligibility requirements
+Collin College Dual Credit Science: BIOL 1408 Biology for Non-Science Majors I - (1/2 credit) Prerequisites: Biology and Chemistry and Meet eligibility requirements